thenrich/percep_demo/README.md

 1. In the root of the repository, run `make build-all` to build the Docker images.
 This step downloads and builds the images for MySQL, NGiNX, and the Go toolchain.
 Afterwards, the Go source is compiled and baked into the web container.

 2. To run locally, execute `make start-all` to start the NGiNX, web, and MySQL containers.
 Browse to http://localhost:8080 after giving some time for the MySQL import to complete (~30 seconds) and the results of the query should display.
+(Tested on macOS)

 ## Deploying to AWS